Saturday, September 11, 2021

 (4) A trim option offered on the Cadillac Fleetwood (1974-1976).

 1630–1640: From the French or Spanish talisman, partly from Arabic طِلَسْم (ilasm), from the Late Greek télesmon (completion, performance, consecrated object), and partly directly from the Byzantine Greek τέλεσμα (télesma) (talisman, religious rite, completion), from τελέω (teléō), (to perform religious rites, to complete), from τέλος (télos) (end, fulfillment, accomplishment, consummation, completion”).
 The Arabic word was also borrowed by Turkish, Persian & Hindi and the only explanation for the -n in western European languages is replicated error.
 Derived forms are the adjectives talismanic & talismanical and the adverb talismanically.
-The correct noun plural is talismans (talismen is non-standard).
+Talisman is a noun & verb, talismaning & talismaned are verbs, talismanic is an adjective and talismanically is an adverb; the noun plural is talismans (talismen is non-standard).
+Talismanique is a French and not an English adjective.

-Lindsay Lohan wearing "Evil Eye" talisman, Los Angeles, March 2011.
+Lindsay Lohan wearing (non-Masonic) Evil Eye talisman, Los Angeles, March 2011.

-The Evil Eye is a talisman (or amulet), or talisman which is said to afford the wear protection against the forces of evil.
+The Evil Eye is a talisman (or amulet), or talisman which is said to afford the wearer protection against the forces of evil.
 Examples of Evil Eye talismans have for some three-thousand years existed in many cultures and are documented in early examples of the art of Judaism, Islam, Hinduism, Buddhism and Christianity, the forms including the Hebrew Ayin Ha’ra, the Turkish Nazar Boncugu, the Italian Mal Occhio, the Farsi Bla Band, the Arabic Ayin Harsha, the Scots Droch Shuil, the Spanish Mal Ojo (or El Oja), the French Mauvais Oeil, the German Busen Blick and the Roman Oculus Malus.
-The imagery is particularly ingrained in the Republic of Türkiye where the symbolism is visible on symbol on currency, in architecture and interior design and one is often hung from the necks of new-born children and even farm animals.
+The imagery is particularly ingrained in the Republic of Türkiye where the symbolism is visible on symbol on currency, in architecture and interior design, one often hung from the necks of new-born children and even farm animals.

 Freemason Evil Eye talisman.

 Also known as the “Eye of Providence”, the symbol is not only part of Masonic ritualism but it appears on both the reverse of the US dollar bill (in a pyramid’s top cap) and the nation’s Great Seal.
 Although many of the founding fathers of the US were confessed Freemasons, the official line is the unfinished pyramid was intended to symbolise “strength and duration”, with the 13 levels representing the original states which formed the US while the eye was there to acknowledge God’s sympathetic oversight of the fledgling nation.
-It’s claimed the Freemasons had no involvement in these choices and that they didn’t even begin publicly to display the evil eye until well into the eighteenth century.
-Whether prior to that they used it in secret is of course unknown and also a mystery is whether every member of the Secret Society of the Les Clefs d’Or is required to wear a concealed Masonic talisman.
-It’s never been denied and unless there’s a defection from the cult, that too may remain a secret.
+It’s claimed the Freemasons had no involvement in these choices and that the cult didn’t begin publicly to display the evil eye until well into the eighteenth century.
+Whether prior to that they used it in secret is of course unknown except to them and also a mystery is whether every member of the Secret Society of the Les Clefs d’Or is required to wear a concealed Masonic talisman.
+It’s never been denied and unless there’s a defection, that too may remain a secret.

 The Cadillac Fleetwood Talisman, 1974-1976